danielsnick3/linked-blog-starter-md/Nagoblin.md

 Special Moves

-Scentless: As a free action, this creature may gain 15 Blood to instantly teleport 5 feet along the ground and slide an additional 10 feet.
+Scentless: As a free action on their turn, this creature may gain 15 Blood to instantly teleport 5 feet along the ground and slide an additional 10 feet.
 During the slide this creature may use any action.

 Rough Snow: